Colca Canyon: Is It Worth a Visit For a Day?

 Hiking Poles | If you've decided to hike down and up the canyon, you need quality hiking poles to relieve stress and pain from your knees.

 Camera | Colca Canyon is one of the most beautiful destinations in Peru, so make sure you have good camera to capture amazing landscape and condors in flight.

 Arequipa belongs among the biggest cities in Peru, but the atmosphere in the center is relaxed, and we wouldn't guess it has almost 800 000 inhabitants.
 Plaza de Armas creates Arequipa's core, and it is also the most lively place in the city.

 But the most notable attraction to visit is Monastery de Santa Catalina also known as a city within a city.
 The monastery was founded in the 16th century and accepted only rich women who, after enrollment, had to live and pray in the monastery until their death.
 The area is large, and we spent there more than three hours wandering the beautifully restored, blue and red streets and exploring the old nuns' houses.

 The entrance fee cost S/40 which is quite expensive for Peruvian standard, but the monastery looked on pictures too nice to be missed, the guided tour was informative and enjoyable, and you should consider to include it in your Peru itinerary.

 You can read more about the city in this post Arequipa: 3 Best Things to Do in Peru's White City.

 Arequipa offers a large network of reasonably priced hotels, and you don't need to stay anywhere on the outskirt.

-Budget: Positive Hostel & Backpacker - cheap, centrally located the gate is locked all the time for the security and the breakfast is included.
+Budget: Positive Hostel & Backpacker - Cheap, centrally located hostel has a gate locked all the time for the security, and the breakfast is included.
 You can also book your Colca Canyon tour here.

 TRAVEL INSURANCE - SIMPLE & FLEXIBLE